New Haven Connecticut public assistance.

 HUSKY and State-Administered General Assistance (SAGA) operate under the Medicaid umbrella.
 The state agency pays for medical care and bills for low-income families and individuals.
 Another resource for New Haven families is ConnPACE.
 This can assist people with disabilities and low-income elderly.
 Get help with paying for needed prescription drugs.
 The agency also provides medical bill assistance to refugees and works with nursing homes and home health care centers.

 Free or low-cost public health insurance is available for New Haven Connecticut children who are age 19 or younger.
 The resource is known as The HUSKY Health Plan.
 This government plan can provide high quality health coverage to all uninsured children.
 The program is open to children in working families, regardless of their income.
 Children who apply and who are enrolled will receive a comprehensive health care benefits package, including vision care, preventive care, physician visits, prescription medications, dental assistance and care, physicals, emergency and hospital care, and mental health and substance abuse services.
+Find more details on free clinics for health care in Connecticut.

 The New Haven Social Service agency works closely with the Supplemental Nutrition Assistance program (SNAP)/food stamp and Nutritional Assistance Program (TEFAP).
 Both services make USDA food stuff and commodities available to pantries and food banks, which then distribute the aid to seniors, low income, and others who need help in the community.